DongyoonKim-Roy/AndroidNote/Activity::class.java.md

 > For emxaple, `this`(`from`) -> `SecondActivity::class.java`(`to, target`)

 # Summary
-- When you use `Intent` in Andorid to navigate from one activity to another, the `Intent` constructor expects a Java `Class<T>` object to specify which activity you want to start.
+When you use `Intent` in Andorid to navigate from one activity to another, the `Intent` constructor expects a Java `Class<T>` object to specify which activity you want to start.
   In Kotlin, classes are representd by `KClass`, but the `Intent` class is a Java class, so it requires a Java `Class<T>`.
   Thus, to start an activity in Kotlin, you use `Activity::class.java` to get the required Java class reference.
+  Think `this` is from Activity and `SecondActivity:class.java` is the to, target Activity.